 World Vision's commitment of \$1 billion in private fundraising and \$1.1 billion in microfinance loans through VisionFund was the largest from any civil society or non-government organisation.
 Our commitment was half of the total committed by all NGOs, and equal to the total committed by all multilateral organisations.
 We also made commitments to change policy, strengthen the community health workforce, and deliver nearly 22 million nutrition-direct and nutritionsensitive services.
 See the full World Vision commitment text here.
-A summary of outcomes from the Nutrition for Growth summit from the Global Nutrition Report is also available.
+A summary of outcomes from the Global Nutrition Report is also available here.